hicsail/opencat-pro/README.md

 2. We now use Docker for all deployments!
 Download and install, then run the docker app.
 Resources can be found at https://www.docker.com/.

 3. Run the commands below which downloads and installs necessary dependencies.
 This also runs our setup script.
-(If you are on Windows, run `dos2unix setup.js` and `dos2unix docker-run.sh` prior to the command below)
+(If you are on Windows, run `dos2unix setup.js` and `dos2unix docker-run.sh` prior to the command below).
+The `--restart always` flag ensures that the container is restarted automatically whenever Docker is restarted.

 	```
 		docker build -t byocat .

-		docker run -d --rm -it --name mongo-byocat mongo:3.4
+		docker run -dit --restart always --name mongo-byocat mongo:3.4

-		sudo docker run -it -p 8000:8000 --link mongo-byocat:mongo byocat
+		sudo docker run -it --restart always -p 8000:8000 --link mongo-byocat:mongo byocat
 	```

 Smooth, right? :)